Overview

 Zoran Obradovic, Laura H. Carnell Professor, Department of Computer and Information Sciences, College of Science and Technology; PhD, The Pennsylvania State University.

-Uloma Opara-Osuoha, Assistant Professor of Instruction, Department of Biology, College of Science and Technology; PhD, University of Ibadan.
+Uloma Opara-Osuoha, Associate Professor of Instruction, Department of Biology, College of Science and Technology; PhD, University of Ibadan.

 Michael Opferman, Associate Professor of Instruction, Department of Physics, College of Science and Technology; PhD, University of Pittsburgh.